Multilevel Stochastic Optimization for Imputation in Massive Medical Data Records: Experiments and results

-The error performance is measured using the relative root-mean-square error (RMSE), mean absolute percentage error (MAPE), and the log of the accuracy Ratio (lnQ).
+The error performance is measured using the relative root-mean-square error (rMSE), mean absolute percentage error (MAPE), and the mean of the log of the accuracy Ratio (lnQ).
 The relative RMSE represents the sample standard deviation of the differences between predicted and observed values normalized by the mean of the square of the observed values.
 The MAPE corresponds to the averaging the ratio of differences between predicted values and observed values to observed values; here there is a bias towards small predictions. lnQ overcomes this issue by using an accuracy measure based on the ratio of the predicted to actual value.

 The Kriging predictor is compared with other methods such as the Generalized Least Squares (GLS), k-nearest neighbors (KNN) and KNN regression.
-In addition, comparisons are made with the following four well known imputation methods: PMM (predicted mean matching), PPD (posterior prediction distribution), BEM (bootstrapping EM) and DA (data augmentation).
-Kriging/BLUP provides 38\% reduction in error for rMSE, 75\% for MAPE and 72\% for lnQ compared to PPD (see Table \ref{performance:table1}).
-Similar performance is also achieved compared to PPM, DA and BEM, which we will analyze in more detail in this section.
+Comparisons are also made with the following four well known imputation methods: PMM (predicted mean matching), PPD (posterior prediction distribution), BEM (bootstrapping EM), and DA (data augmentation).
+Furthermore, we obtain results for the Discrimitative Deep Learning (DDL) from the AutoML library \emph{autokeras} software package \cite{Jin2019}.
+The model is optimized by setting the number of trials to 50 and the number of \emph{epochs} to 50 also \cite{jager2021benchmark}.

+Kriging/BLUP provides 38\% reduction in error for rMSE, 75\% for MAPE and 72\% for mean lnQ compared to PPD (see Table \ref{performance:table1}).
+Similar performance is also achieved compared to PPM, DA and BEM for rMSE, but significantly better for MAPE and lnQ.
+We will analyze this in more detail in this section.
 Our error rates are significantly lower than the state of the art methods recommended by HCUP report\#2015-01, with up to a 75\% reduction.
 Indeed, this can have a strong impact on funding as an example of policy decision-making.
 As an example, if for half of a group of rural hospitals the total charge is missing, mean estimates could be significantly off under recommended methods, with poor funding and related policies as a consequence.
 In particular, our numerical results show that MAPE errors for PPD, BEM, DA and can be more than 390\% greater than the multilevel method, with a figure of 140\% for PMM.

 The numerical performance of the multilevel approach is tested on the datasets $\bS^{d}_{k}$ for $k = 4,\dots,7$, $d = 20$ and $d = 25$ dimensional problems.
 Since $d > 3$, a fast summation (convolution) method such as the KIFMM is unavailable.
 Each matrix-vector product of the conjugate gradient iterations is computed with the direct approach using a combination of the Graphics Processing Unit (GPU, Nvidia GTX 970) and a single i7-3770 CPU @ 3.40GHz processor.